KDE/digikam-doc/README.md

 ## Get involved

-Documentation ReStructuredText implementations are located in top level directory in .rst files and sub-directories corresponding to sections.
+Documentation ReStructuredText implementations are located in top level directory in .rst files and sub-directories corresponding to handbook sections.
 The root entry of the manual is index.rst.

+Each handbook section includes screen-shots, taken in PNG format and are stored in images/ subdirectory.

 A good place to learn ReStructuredText format used in this documentation, it's recommend to read [this quick-start](https://docutils.sourceforge.io/docs/user/rst/quickstart.html).